Kola Alkaline Province

-The Kola Alkaline Province or Kola Alkaline Carbonatite Province is a discontiguous group of unusual igneous rocks centered in the Kola Peninsula of Russia and with ouliers in nearby areas of Finland and in Arkhangelsk Oblast across the White Sea.
+The Kola Alkaline Province or Kola Alkaline Carbonatite Province is a discontiguous group of unusual igneous rocks centered in the Kola Peninsula of Russia and with outliers in nearby areas of Finland and in Arkhangelsk Oblast across the White Sea.
 The province is made up of alkaline-ultramafic rock complexes often associated to carbonatites and stand-alone dykes and pipes made up of carbonatites, kimberlites and similar rocks.
 To this it adds the large nepheline syenite bodies of the Lovozero Massif and the Khibiny Mountains.
 An estimate puts the total volume of the rocks of the Kola Alkaline Province at 15,000 ±2,700 km3.